browserengineering/book/book/browsersandweb.md

 _when_ they do.
-This _declarative_ style means that from the point of view of a developer, changes "apply immediately", but under the hood, the browser can be [lazy][lazy] and delay applying the changes until they become externally visible, either due to subsequence API calls or because the page has to be displayed to the user.[^style-calculation]
+This _declarative_ style means that from the point of view of a developer, changes "apply immediately", but under the hood, the browser can be [lazy][lazy] and delay applying the changes until they become externally visible, either due to subsequent API calls or because the page has to be displayed to the user.[^style-calculation]

 [inversion]: https://en.wikipedia.org/wiki/Inversion_of_control